Generic selectors

 Upon completing this program, students will gain

-Following Modules are Mentioned in the file:
+The following modules are mentioned in the file:

 All Islamic College Students are encouraged to be active and independent learners and to acquire all the necessary skills through a variety of methods of learning such as lectures, seminars (led by staff and students), presentations, tutorials, private study, individual research, and so forth.